How long should my resume be?

 - Your resume is a career marketing tool, not an autobiography.
 Strive to keep your resume concise and focused on your key selling points.
 Let go of past experiences that don't market you for your current goal.
 Every word in the resume should sell your credentials and value to a potential employer.
 You should also leave something to talk about in the interview.

 - It's common for employers or recruiters to sort through hundreds, or even thousands, of resumes to fill one position.
-Hiring managers often give resumes just a cursory glance before deciding if the applicant deserves to be added to the "maybe" pile.
+Hiring managers often give resumes just a cursory, 6-second glance before deciding if the applicant deserves to be added to the "maybe" pile.
 While your resume will probably get a more thorough read if you are called for a job interview, ensure that your strongest selling points are immediately visible to make the first cut.

 Use a one-page resume if: